Coconut Curry Mussels with Zucchini Noodles

 Coconut curry mussels are steamed in a red curry broth and served with zucchini noodles for a healthy, yet rich and satisfying appetizer or light meal.
 Gluten-free.

 Although I spend a lot of time in the kitchen there are quite a few things I’ve never cooked before.
-Many of these things are meat because I was pescatarian for six years, but there are a bunch of seafood items as well, including mussels.
+Many of these things are meat because I was a pescatarian for six years, but there are a bunch of seafood items as well, including mussels.
 I don’t know why because Isaac and I both really enjoy eating mussels at restaurants.

 Well, I’m happy to say that a couple of weeks ago I decided this needed to change.
 Fresh PEI mussels were easy to find at my local grocery store and super affordable.

 For whatever reason I thought preparing mussels was going to be labor-intensive.
 But just like most things we build up in our heads to be super complicated, preparing and cooking mussels was so much easier than I thought.
 Plus, the dish I ended up creating is absolutely delicious.